ethereum/aleth/doc/private_net_sync.rst

     Address: 002c73acd4bc217998966964d27f0ee79a47befb

-2. Add each address generated in the previous step to the ``accounts`` section of your chain configuration file (we'll refer to this as ``config.json`` from now on) along with the desired balance in wei.
-For example, the following initializes each account with 2000000000000000000 wei (2 ether):
+2. Add each address generated in the previous step to the ``accounts`` section of your chain configuration file (we'll refer to this as ``config.json``) along with the desired balance in wei.
+For example, the following initializes each account with 2 ether (2000000000000000000 wei):

 ::